emilv/ArduinoSort/README.md

 ## Why?

-Sometimes you need to sort an array, for example if you have multiple sensor readings and want the middle one.
+Sometimes you need to sort an array.
+For example if you have multiple sensor readings and want the middle one.
 This library helps you sort in increasing order:

     12, 1, 5, 2, 6 --> 1, 2, 5, 6, 12